webarch-coop/ansible-role-users/README.md

 ### Location

-The `users_apache_locations` array can be used to apply HTTP Authentication to files and directories, for example:
+The `users_apache_locations` array can be used to apply HTTP Authentication to URL paths, for example:

 ```yml
         users_apache_locations: